jeff-k/bio-seq/README.md

 ### Kmer minimisers

-The 2-bit representation of DNA sequences is reverse-lexicographically ordered:
+The 2-bit representation of nucleotides is ordered `A < C < G < T`.
+The ordering of kmers reverses the order of bases:

+`AAAA < CAAA < ... < TTTT`

+but

+`CAAA < AAAC`

+With this ordering in mind, minimisers are automatically implemented:

 ```rust
 fn minimise(seq: Seq<Dna>) -> Option<Kmer::<Dna, 8>> {